 Single Supplement: The single supplement fee is €320 for this tour.

 Weather: In May expect sunny warm weather in the south and the possibility of rain showers as we move northward.
 Temperatures can range from 5-28ºC / 40-82ºF.
-In October expect warm to cool temperatures in southern Spain and cooling conditions as we move northwards as well as the possibility of rain showers.
+In April or October expect warm to cool temperatures in southern Spain and cooling conditions as we move northwards as well as the possibility of rain showers.
 Temperatures will range from 4-20ºC / 39-70ºF